0atman/noboilerplate/scripts/16-rust-testing.md

 Hi friends my name is Tris and this is No Boilerplate, focusing on fast, technical videos.

-Today we're going to talk about how to test Rust, and how this is different to other popular languages.
+Today we're going to talk about how to test Rust, and how this is different to testing in other popular languages.

 ---